 With an ICD: Patients with an ICD are less likely to die suddenly of a dangerous heart rhythm.
 With an ICD, 29 out of every 100 patients with heart failure will die over a 5-year period.
-This means 7 more patients would live with an ICD over a 5-year period.
+This means 7 more patients would live with a CRT-D over a 5-year period.

-The numbers below are from recent medical studies.
+The number below are from recent medical studies.
 However, no one can know what will happen to any one person.